saemol/airbnb-seattle/README.md

-# Analysis of AirBnB data from Seattle
+# Analysis of Airbnb data from Seattle

 This project was part of an assignment in Udacity's Nanodegree program in Data Science.
 My objective has been to analyse the prices of listings in different neighbourhoods of Seattle using visualizations, and to perform